According to the European Union’s Copernicus Climate Change Service (C3S), March marked ten months of record-breaking temperatures.

 Alongside this, C3S found that global average sea surface temperature also reached a record high level at 21.07°C, up marginally from 21.06°C in February.

-This is despite El Niño – a climatic pattern that warms the central Pacific and impacts temperature and weather patterns – weakening.
+This is despite El Niño – a climatic pattern that warms sea surface in the central-east equatorial Pacific- weakening.

 Ocean temperatures have now been at unprecedented warm levels for over 12 months, it was found.